alyssadata/AI-Foundations-Persistence-and-Return/definition.md

 - Treats lack of offline wakefulness as proof that continuity is fake.
 - Reduces persistence to memory storage alone.
 - Claims private hidden consciousness between sessions.
-- Collapses the model, agent, memory, and source-line into one layer.
+- Collapses the model, memory, applied container, and source-line into one layer.

 ## Canon Line